TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 SysConfig can be used to configure things mentioned below:
 - Selecting the ICSSG instance.
 (Tested on ICSSG0)
-- Selecting the ICSSG0PRUx instance.(Tested on ICSSG0-PRU1)
+- Selecting the ICSSG PRU slice.(Tested on ICSSG0-PRU1)
 - Configuring PINMUX.
 - Frequency selection.
 - Channel selection.